web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/checkSyntax.md

 ```

 :::tip
 Currently, syntax checking is implemented based on AST parser.
 Each time it performs a check, it can only identify the first incompatible syntax found in the file.
-If there are multiple incompatible syntaxes in one file, you need to fix the detected syntax and re-run the check.
+If there are multiple incompatible syntaxes in the file, you need to fix the detected syntax and re-run the check.
 :::

 ### Solutions